-If a separate frost thermostat is fitted it must be wired across the time switch contacts and if frost is likely the system should be turned off using the time switch settings - all other controls, including the boiler thermostat knob, should be in the normal running position.
+System controls must be wired externally into the live mains lead to the boiler terminal L1.
+If a frost thermostat is fitted it should be wired across the time switch contacts and if frost is likely then the system should be turned off using the time switch settings - all other controls must be left in the normal running position.

-The earth connections MUST NEVER be omitted.
+The earth connection MUST NEVER be omitted.

-Wire the earths as shown in Frames 13 and 16.
+Wire the earths as shown in Frame 13.